 7:38-7:50 We walked from the meeting spot and arrived at the first pub crawl where we had 6 minutes to finish our drink and rush to the next pub.

-7:50-9:10 We walked for eternity to the other side of the Grand Canal since the one part of the description online stated: "we will not go to the other side of the Gran Canal".
+7:50-9:10 We walked for eternity to the other side of the Grand Canal since one part of the description online stated: “we will not go to the other side of the Gran Canal”.
 This was the second unexpected hike of the trip.
-Having been on our share of pub crawls, we concluded that 46 minutes of walking between pubs wasn't ideal.
+Having been on our share of pub crawls, we concluded that 46 minutes of walking between pubs wasn’t ideal.
 Not only do you lose your buzz, but you get exercise and no one wants that on a pub crawl.

 9:10-9:15 We arrived at the second location.
 Lost two people along the way since they needed to go to the toilet and the pub crawl guide didn’t care to wait.
 We ate almost one appy per person since there wasn’t enough to go around.
 Splitting an appy is like trying to split an atom.
-They are too minuscule of proportions to even attempt doing so.
+They are too minuscule of proportions to even attempt to do so.

 9:18- 9:25 We arrive at the third location and got pushed out the doors before we could clink our glasses together to say cheers.
 We walked.